Felice della Rovere: Issue

-Relationship with stepson Napoleone
+Relationship with her stepson Napoleone

-Some of the Orsini family viewed Felice as an evil stepmother because her sons displaced Napoleone's claims to inheritance, but this was actually Gian Giordano's choice.
-It appears that Felice sympathized with Napoleone, as she tried to improve his situation by having her father appoint Napoleone abbot through an endowment of the Abbey of Farfa, an estate over 200 square kilometers in size, and had Napoleone granted an additional income of 1,000 ducats a month under Pope Leo X. Felice's only role in the isolation and alleged mistreatment of Napoleone was that she believed Napoleone to be an aggressive boy and feared that he would hurt her sons in an attempt to regain the inheritance.
-To protect herself and her sons, Felice kept Napoleone at a distance and ensured that he did not receive a cardinal's hat under Pope Leo X.
+Some of the Orsini family viewed Felice as an evil stepmother because her sons displaced Napoleone's claims to inheritance.
+Under his father, Felice appointed Napoleone abbot through an endowment of the Abbey of Farfa, an estate over 200 square kilometres in size, and had Napoleone granted an additional income of 1,000 ducats a month under Pope Leo X. Felice believed Napoleone to be an aggressive boy and feared that he would hurt her sons in an attempt to regain the inheritance.
+To protect herself and her sons, Felice kept Napoleone at a distance and ensured that he did not receive a cardinal's hat under Pope Leo X. Napoleone would later be killed by his half-brother Girolamo, who had inherited the father's titles, in 1534.

 Marriages

 As the Orsini Signora, Felice had a role in orchestrating the marriages of her stepchildren and her children.
 In October 1519, Felice secured her stepdaughter Carlotta's marriage to Giantommaso Pico, lord of Mirandola.
-Because Felice was not Carlotta's mother, she required the approval of Napoleone, and other Orsini males.
-Felice then married her daughter Giulia to Pier Antonio di Sanseverino, the ruler of Bisignano.
+Because Felice was not Carlotta's mother, she required the approval of Napoleone and other Orsini males.
+Felice then married her daughter Giulia to Pietro Antonio di Sanseverino, the ruler of Bisignano.
 They agreed upon a dowry of 40,000 ducats and a cardinal's hat to a member of Pier Antonio's family in exchange for 24,000 ducats: 8,000 for Pope Leo X and 16,000 for Felice.
 This marriage benefitted Felice by providing her with funds and a strong ally in the South, but it also came with consequences: the union angered members of the Orsini family because it involved a Southern family, the dowry was twice the size of Carlotta's, and it angered Napoleone who felt that the cardinal's hat given away was rightfully his.

 Napoleone forfeited his claim to the Abbey of Farfa to Francesco when he married Claudia Colonna.
 After the Sack of Rome, Felice married Clarice to Don Luigi Carafa, the Prince of Stigliano, whose family was on good terms with the Spanish, providing Felice an Imperial ally.
-Francesco never married, but had many illegitimate children.
+Francesco had many illegitimate children and married in articulo mortis his lover Faustina di Bilizone.
 Felice arranged for Girolamo to marry Francesca Sforza, daughter of Count Bosio of Santa Fiora, but this union did not occur until October 1537, a year after Felice's death.